great-expectations/great_expectations/docs/reference/expectations/expectations.md

 ---

 An Expectation is a statement describing a verifiable property of data.
-Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
+Like assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.